 Use our wing pattern (below) to trace the wings on the cardstock paper.
 Cut it out, flip it over and trace it again on the cardstock paper.
 Then stick both pieces together with a little glue in between.
 Once dry, you can bend the wings and use glue to attach them to your screw-up fairy caricature carving.

 For the wand, we used some leftover cardstock to make two sides of the star and glued them to a painted toothpick that is glued into the hole in the hand.
 It really adds some interest to the screw-up fairy caricature carving.

 If you prefer to use a bandsaw, our free pattern is perfect for that.
-Simply increase the size to fit your wood block.
+Simply photocopy to size to fit your wood block.

 Use the pattern below to cut out the wings.